Philippines insurance – quick facts

 Adequate medical care is available in major cities in the Philippines, but may not meet the standards of care you are used to.
 Most hospitals will require a cash payment at the time of admission.
 Anyone travelling to the remotest regions is advised to have specialist medical and evacuation insurance.

 Kidnap and ransom is an identified risk for westerners and expatriates, particularly those working in areas of conflict.
 Terrorist activity is mostly concentrated around the southern Island of Mindanao, although there have been incidents across the country, including Manila.
 Crime is often a problem in major cities and visitors are advised not to openly carry valuables.
+Be mindful of local customs and laws since penalties can be severe, particularly with regard to any sort of illegal drug use, which attract mandatory jail sentences.

 The Foreign Commonwealth Office (FCO) in the UK regularly updates its advice to British travellers about immediate risks.